qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:remove_a_assistant_folder_card
 - Can I remove a card from the Assistant folders?
 - Hello, Can I remove a card from the Assistant folders?
+- Can I delete a card from the assistant folder?

 ## intent:reply_to_email
 - How do I reply to an email?
 - Hello, How do I reply to an email?
 - reply to an email
+- I want to reply to an email

 ## intent:request_help
 - i need help